bunnylab/EasyIAT/README.md

 A more modern open source Impicit Association Test for the web.
 Uses javascript and html5 for a scalable interface and more accurate timing.
 Configuration files support single and multiple target IATs and arbitrary numbers of blocks, stimuli and trials.

-Graham Thompson grahamwt42@gmail.com\n
+Graham Thompson grahamwt42@gmail.com

-Chanita Intawan cintawan@ucmerced.edu\n
+Chanita Intawan cintawan@ucmerced.edu

-Bryan Kerster bkerster@ucmerced.edu\n
+Bryan Kerster bkerster@ucmerced.edu

 Requirements:
 -------------